 If you have qualifying ACT or SAT scores you can use them for placement.

 - Seattle Public Schools high school transcript

 If you are a Seattle Public Schools graduate you can use your high school transcript for placement in intermediate algebra or college level math.
-A COMPASS placement test is still required for English
+A placement test is still required for English

 SPS Math request form

 If you have completed placement testing at another college or university within the last year (math) or two years (English), you may be able to use it for placement.

 Math placement testing may not be required if you have successfully completed a qualifying math class at another college or university within one year.
 English placement is not required if you have successfully completed college-level English Composition at another college or university at any time.